 Like a lot of MS symptoms, you’re more likely to trigger Lhermitte’s sign if you’re tired or overheated.
 It can also happen if you move your head the wrong way, often when your chin hits your chest.

-Your doctor may prescribe the following therapies to help relieve pain:
+Your doctor may prescribe a few treatments to help relieve your pain:

 Electrical stimulating devices.
 These machines ease pain by sending low-voltage electricity to your nerves.
 Some work from outside your body, such as TENS (transcutaneous electrical nerve stimulation).
 Others your doctor can implant inside you.